A computer purchase is not required to attend KGCOE. However, if you do want to bring your own, here are some things to think about before purchasing.

 A 1Gb card should be sufficient for most applications and games and CAD programs.
 NVIDIA GeForce MX or similar is a decent card.
 A laptop that has separate memory set aside for video of at least 512MB will be sufficient.

-Get the three year extended warranty if you can afford to do so.
+Get the three year extended warranty for laptops if you can afford to do so.